 Undocumented immigrants are ineligible for federally-funded Medicaid and Marketplace coverage.
-Since CPS data do not directly indicate whether an immigrant is lawfully present, we draw on the methods underlying the 2013 analysis by the State Health Access Data Assistance Center (SHADAC) and the recommendations made by Van Hook et. al.14,15 This approach uses the Survey of Income and Program Participation (SIPP) to develop a model that predicts immigration status; it then applies the model to CPS, controlling to state-level estimates of total undocumented population from Department of Homeland Security.
+Since CPS data do not directly indicate whether an immigrant is lawfully present, we draw on the methods underlying the 2013 analysis by the State Health Access Data Assistance Center (SHADAC) and the recommendations made by Van Hook et. al.16,17 This approach uses the Survey of Income and Program Participation (SIPP) to develop a model that predicts immigration status; it then applies the model to CPS, controlling to state-level estimates of total undocumented population from Pew Research Center.
 For more detail on the immigration imputation used in this analysis, see the technical Appendix B available here.

 Individuals in tax-filing units with access to an affordable offer of Employer-Sponsored Insurance are still potentially MAGI-eligible for Medicaid coverage, but they are ineligible for advance premium tax credits in the Health Insurance Exchanges.
-Since CPS data indicate whether a worker held an offer of ESI at the time of interview (for the 2016 CPS, February, March, or April 2016) but not during the prior year (which serves as our basis for type of insurance coverage), we developed a model that predicts offer of ESI for any individuals with a change in employment status across the period.
+Since CPS data indicate whether a worker held an offer of ESI at the time of interview (for the 2017 CPS, February, March, or April 2017) but not during the prior year (which serves as our basis for type of insurance coverage), we developed a model that predicts offer of ESI for any individuals with a change in employment status across the period.
+Additionally, for families with a Marketplace eligibility level below 250% FPL, we assume any reported worker offer does not meet affordability requirements and therefore does not disqualify the family from Tax Credit eligibility on the Exchanges.
 For more detail on the offer imputation used in this analysis, see the technical Appendix C available here.

 The CPS asks respondents about coverage at the time of the interview as well as throughout the preceding calendar year.
 People who report any type of coverage throughout the preceding calendar year are counted as “insured.”
-Thus, the calendar year measure of the uninsured population captures people who lacked coverage for the entirety of 2015 (and thus were uninsured at the start of 2016).
-We use this measure of insurance coverage in 2015, rather than the measure of coverage at the time of interview, because the latter lacks detail about coverage type that is used in our model.
-Based on other survey data, as well as administrative data on ACA enrollment, it is likely that a small number of people included in that population gained coverage in 2016; therefore, we controlled our uninsured estimates to CDC early release statistics from the National Health Interview Survey for 2016.
-For more detail on how we calibrated our uninsured counts, see detailed technical Appendix D available here.
+Thus, the calendar year measure of the uninsured population captures people who lacked coverage for the entirety of 2016 (and thus were uninsured at the start of 2017).
+We use this measure of insurance coverage in 2016, rather than the measure of coverage at the time of interview, because the latter lacks detail about coverage type that is used in our model.

 As of January 2014, Medicaid financial eligibility for most nonelderly adults is based on modified adjusted gross income (MAGI).
-To determine whether each individual is eligible for Medicaid, we use each state’s reported eligibility levels as of January 1, 2016, updated to reflect state Medicaid expansion decisions as of September 2016 and 2016 Federal Poverty Levels.16 Some nonelderly adults with incomes above MAGI levels may be eligible for Medicaid through other pathways; however, we only assess eligibility through the MAGI pathway.17
+To determine whether each individual is eligible for Medicaid, we use each state’s reported eligibility levels as of January 1, 2017, updated to reflect state Medicaid expansion decisions as of October 2017 and 2016 Federal Poverty Levels.18 Some nonelderly adults with incomes above MAGI levels may be eligible for Medicaid through other pathways; however, we only assess eligibility through the MAGI pathway.19

 An individual’s income is likely to fluctuate throughout the year, impacting his or her eligibility for Medicaid.
 Our estimates are based on annual income and thus represent a snapshot of the number of people in the coverage gap at a given point in time.
 Over the course of the year, a larger number of people are likely to move and out of the coverage gap as their income fluctuates.